storj-archived/libstorj/CONTRIBUTING.md

 It's highly recommended to announce your plans before you start work.
 Once started, commit your changes in small, clear and atomic commits (see commit messages below).
 This has several benefits:
    - Avoids duplicate work
    - Get feedback and help to achieve your goals
-   - Requires less rebasing or merging from master
+   - Requires less rebasing or merging from main
    - Improves ability to rebase changes

 ## Compiling, Debugging and Testing